Madagascar: Risk Assessment

 Growth limited by unpromising international context and political uncertainties

-Continuing political instability, increasing number of protest movements and worsening governance
+Enduring political instability, increasing number of protest movements and continued weak governance